gtaswin/Multi-Cloud-K8s-Iac/README.md

 ## Key Features

--   **Multi-Cloud Support:** Deploy consistent Kubernetes infrastructure on AWS, GCP, Azure, and OCI.
+-   **Multi-Cloud Support:** Deploy consistent Kubernetes infrastructure on AWS, GCP and Azure.
 -   **Automated Scaling:** Natively supports autoscaling at both the Pod (HPA) and Node (Cluster Autoscaler) levels.
 -   **Workspace Ready:** Utilizes Terraform Workspaces to easily manage multiple environments (e.g., `staging`, `production`) with the same codebase.
 -   **Stateful & Stateless Design:** Provides a foundation for running any workload, from simple web apps to complex data services.

 ## Architecture Overview

 The diagram below illustrates the high-level architecture, including the automated scaling mechanism that responds to sudden traffic increases.
+This applies to all Cloud providers.

 ![Cloud Infrastructure Architecture](./assets/architecture.svg)